Energy label for tyres

 - Tyres with a nominal diameter ≤254 mm or ≥635 mm

-- Tyres intended for assembly exclusively on vehicles designed for racing.
+- Tyres intended for assembly exclusively on vehicles designed for racing

 What does the label look like?

-The label comprises three classification sections:
+The label comprises the following classification sections:

 Measurement criteria and implementation